Skip to content

 Eat what you want, add what you need

-Only focusing on restriction can feel like a punishment, and foster feelings of guilt.
-Nutrition by addition supports a more flexible approach to eating; it provides guidance on how to create a nourishing plate of food while still providing people with lots of choice.
-Feeling full and satisfied from your meals also can help prevent overeating foods that are less nutrient dense.
+Only focusing on restriction can feel like a punishment and foster feelings of guilt.
+Nutrition by addition supports a more flexible approach to eating; it provides guidance on how to create a nourishing plate of food while still providing people with lots of choices.
+Feeling full and satisfied from your meals also can help prevent overeating foods that are less nutrient-dense.

 What should I add?